State's coronavirus death toll rises by 182 to 8,109; cases climb by 8,502

 The mortality rate compares positive cases against deaths.

-It is 1.6 percent in the state for all deaths and cases, including nonresidents, compared with 3.2 percent in the United States and 3.7 percent worldwide, which passed 723,000 deaths and passed 19.5 million cases Friday.
+It is 1.6 percent in the state for all deaths and cases, including nonresidents, compared with 3.2 percent in the United States and 3.7 percent worldwide, which neared 129,000 deaths and neared 19.8 million cases Saturday.

 Palm Beach County's rate was 2.6 percent, compared with Broward at 1.3 percent and Miami-Dade with 1.4 percent.
 With much fewer deaths, the mortality rate is 2.9 percent in St. Lucie, 2.4 percent in Martin, 2.2 percent in Indian River and 1.0 percent in Okeechobee.